 "Overall, do what's right for you, and don't let these letters stress you too much.
 If your debt's a big problem and you're endlessly worrying, or can't sleep at night, talk to a non-profit debt counselling agency."

 Get Our Free Money Tips Email!

-The 'action letter' is the one that comes after you've been in 'persistent debt' for 36 months.
+The 'action letter' is the one that comes after you've been in 'persistent debt' for 36 months from the likes of Barclaycard, MBNA, Capital One and others.
 It'll ask you to increase your payments, and possibly let you know your card could be suspended if you don't.

 It's worth noting here that you don't need to do anything different.
 The lender may be suggesting you pay more, but if you're meeting minimum repayments, you're sticking to the terms of your contract, so it can't make you pay more.